mmguero-dev/Malcolm/docs/authsetup.md

 * **LDAPS** - a commonly used (though unofficial and considered deprecated) method in which SSL negotiation takes place before any commands are sent from the client to the server
 * **Unencrypted** (cleartext) (***not recommended***)

-In addition to the `NGINX_BASIC_AUTH` environment variable being set to `false` in the [`auth-common.env` configuration file](malcolm-config.md#MalcolmConfigEnvVars) file, the `NGINX_LDAP_TLS_STUNNEL` and `NGINX_LDAP_TLS_STUNNEL` environment variables are used in conjunction with the values in `nginx/nginx_ldap.conf` to define the LDAP connection security level.
+In addition to the `NGINX_AUTH_MODE` environment variable being set to `ldap` in the [`auth-common.env` configuration file](malcolm-config.md#MalcolmConfigEnvVars) file, the `NGINX_LDAP_TLS_STUNNEL` and `NGINX_LDAP_TLS_STUNNEL` environment variables are used in conjunction with the values in `nginx/nginx_ldap.conf` to define the LDAP connection security level.
 Use the following combinations of values to achieve the connection security methods above, respectively:

 * **StartTLS**
     - `NGINX_LDAP_TLS_STUNNEL` set to `true` in [`auth-common.env`](malcolm-config.md#MalcolmConfigEnvVars)